gomoku/Genemix/Readme.md

 V. Havranekâ's framework for genetic optimisation of your Gomoku / Renju program (AI, engine).
 Together with batch running option of P. Lastovickaâ's Piskvork manager, you can use it to improve your artificial intelligence (AI, engine).
 Made in Pascal.
+Other tags: Five in a Row, Tic Tac Toe, TicTacToe, 5 in a Row, Go-Moku, Connect, Connect5, Connect6, Caro, Noughts and Crosses, AI, engine.

 ![Genemix](Genemix.png "Genemix")